-Commercial space is rented under a long-term operating lease agreement (Note 8).
+Commercial space is rented under long-term operating lease agreements (see Note 7).
 Lease revenue is recognized in the month in which it is earned rather than received, based on base rates determined in the lease arrangements.
 No variable lease payments are associated with these leases.
 All leases are held with related party affiliates.
-Under ASC 842, NDCS has elected not to separate lease contracts into lease and non-lease components, since the timing and pattern of revenue is not materially different, and the non-lease component is not the primary component of the lease.
-Accordingly, both lease and non-lease components are presented in lease revenue in the statements of activities.
+Under Accounting Standards Codification (ASC) 842, NDCS has elected not to separate lease contracts into lease and nonlease components, since the timing and pattern of revenue is not materially different, and the nonlease component is not the primary component of the lease.
+Accordingly, both lease and nonlease components are presented in lease revenue in the statements of activities.